Nandan108/dto-toolkit/docs/BACKLOG.md

 - [047] Add modifier `#[FailTo(mixed $fallbackValue=null, string|callable \$handler=null)]`, `#[FailNextTo]`
 - [048] Add `#[CastTo\IfNull($output='')]`, `#[CastTo\NullIf(\$input='')]`, `#[CastTo\ReplaceIf(when, then)]`
 - [031] ALWAYS STRICT: Update all casters to always throw if input value is invalid.
+- [039] Publish to GitHub and add CI
+- [057] Replace per-Caster $outbound ctor param with #[Outbound]: marks subsequent attributes as belonging to outbound phase
 ---

 ### <a id="PBI-043"></a>**🔧 PBI 43: Add support for scoping groups (cross-cutting concern)**